 Once students have been introduced to the terminology you are using during your poetry unit, don’t be afraid to give them a poem and turn them loose with a game.
 It’s a social way to think critically about a poem, and as they talk, you have the freedom to roam around and overhear common misconceptions.
 In doing so, you’ll have a better idea of what concepts might require a follow-up lesson.

 This poetry challenge covers structure, figurative language, types of poems, and sound devices.
 Students can play it with many different poems.
-Not sure you want to turn them loose?
+Not sure they’re ready for independent play?
 Play as a class by projecting the game and dividing the students into groups.

 8. Re-Read with Color